toluLikesToCode/poly-state/README.md

 **useSubscribeTo(selector, listener)**: A lower-level hook to subscribe a listener function to state changes.

+Note on async listeners

+- These hooks follow the same listener semantics as the core store: async listeners are not awaited and may run concurrently.
+Handle errors inside the listener and guard ordering if needed.

 **useSubscribeToPath(path, listener)**: Subscribes a listener to a specific nested path.